 Breathing!
 We overlook this like fish in the water.
 We see it as natural, but it has been conditioned by education, culture, indoctrination, etc., and mostly neglected because of its lack of commercial value.
 I regularly practice breathing exercises; I train myself to breathe more efficiently, using exclusively nose breathing and having quick breathing solutions for dealing with emotionally distressful situations.

 I allow my spirit to enjoy the treasure of leisure so it retains its ability to stay with itself comfortably and cheerfully.
-Consequentially, I don’t expect to make a productive use of every minute of my life, and so I do not become anxious about the prospect of wasting time, of losing it from the perspective of making profits, and I do not feel guilty because of it.
+Consequentially, I don’t expect to make productive use of every minute of my life, and so I do not become anxious about the prospect of wasting time or losing it from the perspective of making profits, and I do not feel guilty because of it.

 The questioner – What for?!